Loading from Vimeo...

 Respecting others means respecting and celebrating differences, and Landon School fully embraces the ideals of diversity.
 As we say in our diversity mission statement: "Within our culture and curriculum, and throughout our broad community, Landon is committed to offering a comprehensive program built on supportive and welcoming traits of inclusivity.
 Landon endeavors to develop in students the skills and attitudes needed to interact productively with others by acknowledging and understanding differences, speaking and acting with integrity and compassion, and committing to an intellectually respectful worldview."

-Assistant Head of School for Admissions, Enrollment and Community Len Armstrong leads Landon’s diversity initiatives, which include the Multicultural Student Alliance (MSA), a student-run school club open to everyone, which promotes cross-cultural understanding and positive relationships in support of student success and an inclusive campus community.
-The MSA has been in existence for 20+ years at Landon and hosts an annual dinner, school assemblies, and community service and social events throughout the year.
+The Multicultural Student Alliance (MSA), a student-run school club open to everyone, promotes cross-cultural understanding and positive relationships in support of student success and an inclusive campus community.